image depicting complaints

 Complaint investigation

 We will respond to your complaint within 3 working days.
 We will then investigate things carefully, and provide you with a detailed response as soon as we can.
-Each complaint is different but generally we hope to get the detailed response to you within 3 weeks of your complaint.
+Each complaint is different but generally we hope to get the detailed response to you within 35 working days of your complaint.

 Complaints by other people on your behalf